ktelep/Zabbix-DellEMC-PowerMax/readme.md

 **Preloading Statistic Data**

-As the PowerMax will keep 24 hours worth of diagnostic data, you can preload up to the last 24 hours of data into Zabbix.
+As Unisphere will keep 24 hours worth of diagnostic data online, you can preload that data into Zabbix.
 This is useful if either an issue causes the statistics job to not run correctly, or in a new installation where you want to validate everything is properly collected following discovery.

 From the command line as the Zabbix user, run:
 ```sh